The King's Daughter—Attention Please

 “If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple.

 I honestly believe this verse is about priority.
-God being important to us more than any other relationship we have.
+God is important to us more than any other relationship we have.
 And God's perspective is the one that matters most.

 The second letter of the Hebrew word "consider" is "aleph" and is a picture of an ox an indicates something that is strong and leading.
 We are strongly led by what we see or perceive.
-I can't help but think of the explanation of how Eve succombed to the temptation in the garden.
+I can't help but think of the explanation of how Eve succumbed to the temptation in the garden.

 So when the woman saw that the tree was good for food, that it was pleasant to the eyes, and a tree desirable to make one wise, she took of its fruit and ate.
 She also gave to her husband with her, and he ate.

 She was led by what she fixed her eyes upon.

 Seeing really is believing.
 God is asking us to really see what it is He is saying about and to us.

 "Aleph" also represents the "will."
 Again we see here that we choose what and how we see.

 "Hey" is the final letter of this word and it is a picture of a window symbolizing to reveal or open something.

 it also makes the word female because it is at the end of the word it indicates what comes from.
 Our perceptions come from how we "see" things.
 I believe He desires and invites us to come that he might reveal to us a more accurate and correct perspective.